lurxdel/SmartShoppers/README.md

     php artisan key:generate
     ```

-2. Change the DATABASE in `.env` file to your own created database.
+2. Change the DB_DATABASE in `.env` file to your own created database.

 3. After that, do these commands:
    - In your terminal: